-- 5.1 Provide quality programs to improve academic success and culturally relevant programs in accordance with: - The School Act, Regulations and Orders; - The Joint Educational Planning and Support for Children and Youth in Care: Cross-Ministry Guidelines (Ministry of Education and Ministry of Children and Family Development, 2008); and. - Within the terms of this Agreement. - 5.2 Develop and implement strategies to keep students in school, and to provide cultural and academic appropriate alternate educational services to re-engage early school leavers to meet the requirements of the Dogwood Certificate. - 5.3 Support and guide the students, and their parent(s), to make course selections that maximize individual student potential leading to the Dogwood Diploma. - 5.4 Include FNEC representation on public committees that would recommend policy and/or have a financial impact on the Band. - 5.5 Provided that the student's parent has given prior written consent, provide reports on student progress to the Band education coordinator.

-- 5.6 Provide the Band with aggregate data on student achievement for planning and decision-making.
-(This may include the Early Developmental Inventory, Foundation Skills Assessment, etc.) - 5.7 In a timely manner and prior to a change in placement or programming, provide direct communication to the parents and Band representatives, if appropriate, regarding concerns related to placement or programs for their child/ren. - 5.8 Provide the District and School Calendar to the Band by March 30th, each year.
+- 5.1 Provide quality programs to improve academic success and culturally relevant programs in accordance with: - The School Act, Regulations and Orders; - The Joint Educational Planning and Support for Children and Youth in Care: Cross-Ministry Guidelines (Ministry of Education and Ministry of Children and Family Development, 2008). - 5.2 Develop and implement strategies to keep students in school, and to provide cultural and academic appropriate alternate educational services to re-engage early school leavers to meet the requirements of the Dogwood Certificate. - 5.3 Support and guide the students, and their parent(s), to make course selections that maximize individual student potential leading to the Dogwood Diploma. - 5.4 Include AAC representation on public committees that would recommend policy and/or have a financial impact on the Band. - 5.5 Provided that the student's parent has given prior written consent, provide reports on student progress to the Band education coordinator. - 5.6 If appropriate in a timely manner and prior to a change in placement or programming, provide direct communication to the parents and Band representatives regarding concerns related to placement or programs for their child/ren. - 5.7 Provide the District and School Calendar to the Band by March 30th, each year. - 5.8 Meaningfully involve the First Nation in the development, implementation, monitoring and Evaluation of the School District's Achievement plans. - 5.9 Share all relevant information on available and secured funding, and meaningfully involve the First Nation, through the public budget process.